andoriyu/middle-manager/README.md

 - **Adapters**: Implementations of ports for specific technologies
 - **MCP Protocol**: External interface for AI assistants

-This architecture ensures that the core domain logic is isolated from external concerns, making it more maintainable and testable.
+This keeps the core domain isolated and testable.

 ## License